MARTIMM/gnome-gtk3/docs/content-docs/reference/Native/TopLevelClassSupport.md

 _wrap-native-type
 -----------------

-Used by many classes to create a Raku instance with the native object wrapped in
+Used by many classes to create a Raku instance with the native object wrapped in.
+Sometimes the native object `$no` is returned from other methods as an undefined object.
+In that case, the Raku class is created as an invalid object in most cases.
+Exceptions are the two list classes from `Gnome::Glib`.

     method _wrap-native-type (
-      Str:D $type where ?$type, N-GObject:D $no
+      Str:D $type where ?$type, Any $no
       --> Any
     )